fenago/python-journey/md/Lab_12.md

-Think about the module you wrote in [chapter
+Think about the module you wrote in one of the previous lab to count word frequencies.
-9]
-to count word frequencies.
 What errors might reasonably occur in those functions?
 Refactor those functions to handle those exception conditions appropriately.